Subscribe to 18Forty's NEW PODCAST "18 Questions, 40 Israeli Thinkers" on Apple, Spotify, or wherever you listen

 Dr. Haym Soloveitchik wrote a brief article reflecting on the controversy surrounding the commentary of Rav Yehudah HaChassid.
 He’s not entirely convinced that Rav Yehudah HaChassid even wrote it.
 He concludes with a poignant reflection on authority in general—one that takes on new meaning in the internet age.
 He writes:

 If one reads the description of Socrates in Xenophon one has the impression of a wise and moral man and an appealing personality, but one, in intellect at least, not very different from any of the sophists that he so opposed.
 From the writings of Plato, whether one takes all attributions by Plato to him quite literally or view the Socrates of the later dialogues as being simply a spokesman for Plato’s mature thoughts, Socrates still emerges as a compelling figure of genius, indeed, the father of western philosophy.
 The “Socratic problem” is a recurrent one in the transmission of ideas, especially in traditional societies when so much instruction is through oral teaching.
-And when one reads the reports of students of their master’s teachings, ancient, medieval, or modern, one would do well to bear in mind Bertrand Russel’s observation: “There has been a tendency to think that everything that Xenephon says must be true, because he had not the wits to think of anything untrue.
+And when one reads the reports of students of their master’s teachings, ancient, medieval, or modern, one would do well to bear in mind Bertrand Russell’s observation: “There has been a tendency to think that everything that Xenophon says must be true, because he had not the wits to think of anything untrue.
 This is a very invalid argument.
 A stupid man’s report of what a clever man says is never accurate, for he unconsciously translates what he hears into something that he can understand.

 Religious ideas, in general, suffer from this problem.
 Too often we hear ideas quoted that transform something profound into something the speaker or writer can understand.
 Gil, however, manages to stay faithful to both.
 He makes the complex approachable and anchors the simple within the sophisticated and thereby provides a much needed voice in an otherwise crowded room.